qinjunhaocn/LunaGC_5.4.0/README.md

 # LunaGC-5.4.0
+## THIS IS THE ONLY PUBLIC PS WITH MOB SPAWNS OVER VERSION 3.2!!
+NATLAN AND FONTAINE ARE FILLED :3
 ## A better, more functional version of the holy Grasscutter
 Old Discord https://discord.gg/8vSyTHVphj
 ## Big update soon, probably..